epfl-ada/ada-2024-project-skibidata/README.md

 - `Data` folder containing some csv files that contains some queried or downloaded data needed for different part of the results notebook.
 - `README.md`
 - `gitignore` configuration file used to specify files and directories that should be ignored by Git.

+In order to run the current `results.ipynb` notebook you also need to download the dataset from [Movienlens](https://grouplens.org/datasets/movielens/) and store it in its original folder name _ml_32m_ as we haven't use the cleaned dataset for the first models of recommendation systems yet.
+You also need to download the dataset presented above from [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) and store it in a folder called _TMdB_Movielens_combined_.
+We acknowledge that everything needs to be cleaned and this will be done for P3 deliverable.
+We also intend to create a `requirements.txt` that summarizes all the necessary library to run the different recommendation systems.
+But this will also be done for P3.